ray-project/ray/doc/source/distributed_training.rst

 ===================================

-Ray includes abstractions for distirbuted model training that integrate with deep learning frameworks, such as PyTorch.
+Ray includes abstractions for distributed model training that integrate with deep learning frameworks, such as PyTorch.

 Ray Train is built on top of the Ray task and actor abstractions to provide